The Daily Gamecock

 “I figured the best things for me, besides just randomly picking a candidate, would just be not to vote, Griswold said.

-Some students, such as including first-year studio art student Parker Crimmins, also told The Daily Gamecock that the pressure to engage so heavily with politics pushed them away from wanting to vote entirely.
+Some students, such as first-year studio art student Parker Crimmins, also told The Daily Gamecock that the pressure to engage so heavily with politics pushed them away from wanting to vote entirely.

 “I just don’t know enough that I’m like — it almost confuses me and frustrates me to the point where I’m just like, 'No, no,'” Crimmins said.